damian-lis/portfolio-website/README.md

   }
 ```

-As we can see in the example above, this method uses the setPropsFn helper (implementation is here scripts/helpers/setPropsFn.js), thanks to which it sets the appropriate styles depends on toggle value on the body element (in our scenario the value of the toggle parameter is "on" so the overflow property of the body element is set to hidden, which causes the screen to freeze).
+As we can see in the example above, this method uses the setPropsFn helper (implementation is here scripts/helpers/setPropsFn.js), thanks to which it sets the appropriate styles depends on passed toggle value on the body element (in our scenario the value of the toggle parameter is "on" so the overflow property of the body element is set to hidden, which causes the screen to freeze).
-)

 <br/>

 #### 2.10.
-Description of toggleActive method
+Description of toggleActive method (inside toggleShow method with passing toggle parameter with "on" value)

-The last method that is called in toggleShow is toggleActive method which sets the appropriate styles for the this.curtain element, thanks to which the background becomes darker.
+The last method that is called in toggleShow is toggleActive method.

-The implementation of the toggleActive method is shown below (scripts/objects/Curtain.js):
+Below is a fragment of the toggleShow method in which the discussed method is called and its implementation next to it (scripts/objects/Form.js):

 ```
   toggleActive({ toggle }) {